Power of Siberia: History

 On 29 October 2012, Russian president Vladimir Putin instructed Alexey Miller, CEO of Gazprom to start the construction of the pipeline.
 The Yakutia–Khabarovsk–Vladivostok pipeline project was officially renamed Power of Siberia at the end of 2012.

 On 21 May 2014, Russia and China signed a 30-year gas deal worth $400 billion which was needed to make the project feasible.
 Construction was launched on 1 September 2014 in Yakutsk by Putin and Chinese deputy prime minister Zhang Gaoli.
 Construction of the connecting pipeline in China started on 29 June 2015.

 On 4 September 2016, Miller and China National Petroleum Corporation's Chairman Wang Yilin signed an agreement to build a crossing under the Amur River for the pipeline.
 Two tunnels under the river were completed by China Petroleum Pipeline in March 2019.

 In 2017, construction of the Atamanskaya (Zeyskaya) compressor station began.
 The Atamanskaya and Chayandinskaya compressor stations were completed in 2019.
 Construction of all compressor stations is scheduled to be completed by 2022.

 The pipeline was filled with gas in October 2019.
 Deliveries to China started on 2 December 2019.
 In 2020, China has imported 4.1 billion cubic meters of natural gas from Russia through the pipeline.
 It is expected that amount will increase to 38 billion cubic meters by 2023.

+By December 2024, the full pipeline for the Power of Siberia was completed by China.
+After the pipeline's full completion, Russian state-owned gas supplier Gazprom announced that daily flows of pipeline gas supplies to China exceeded Russia's maximum contractual obligations.